dapingQ/blog/_posts/2018-05-31-sensor-touchscreen.md

 5. hall sensor / magnetometer
 6. barometer

-Except the barometer, which is a novel addition since the products of last generation, the other five are some kind of essential sensors to add rich location and motion capabilities to the applications[^ii] running on the smart phones.
+Except the barometer, which is a novel addition since the products of last generation, the other five are some kind of essential sensors to add rich location and motion capabilities to the applications[^ii] running on the smartphones.

 # Gyroscopes